lzlabs/pg_statement_rollback/README.md

 When `log_min_duration_statement` is set to 0 the automatic savepoint is always traced in the PostgreSQL log file with an arbitrary 0.01ms which can correspond to a mean of their execution time.
-If necessary the real timing could be add in the future.
+If necessary the real timing could be added in the future.

 To see the real overhead of loading the extension here is some pgbench in tpcb-like scenario, best of three runs.